mayukhmondal/ABC-DLS/src/SFS/SFS_Examples.md

 tolerance: .1
 frac: 0.0015455858426908665
 ```
- - sc_priors, sc_sfs and sc_abc is tha scripts for running the necessary commands for Run_Range2UniParameters.py,
+ - sc_priors, sc_sfs and sc_abc is the scripts for running the necessary commands for Run_Range2UniParameters.py,
- Run_Prior2SFS.py and Run_SequentialSampling.py.
+ Run_Prior2SFS.py and Run_SMC.py.
 If you want to run it somewhere else you can put the full path instead
  of relative path.
  - sfsfile is the full path where you have your real or observed sfs file in csv format.
 You can use
  python src/SFS/Run_VCF2SFS.py to produce such file.
 Please see above how to do it.
 Here we used one real observed data
  of Yoruba, French and Han Chinese downloaded from [High Coverage HGDP data](https://doi.org/10.1126/science.aay5012).
  -  priors_range is the file path for a csv file which has 3 columns.
 First columns are the parameters name, second
- columns is the lower limit and third columns are the upper limit for every parameters.
+ column is the lower limit and third column is the upper limit for every parameters.
 No header is expected.
 Example:
 ```csv
 N_A,5000,25000
 N_AF,10000,200000